IntrospectiveSystems/xGraph/Widgets/Popup/README.md

 Version 1.0.0

-Marcus Gosselin, Introspective Systems LLC.
+Introspective Systems, LLC.

 ---

 ## Getting Started

-`View` is the only required Parameter, a [Module Address](#).
+`View` is the only required Parameter, and is a Module Address.
 It will define the Module to generate and show inside the popup.

 Example